Part 2: Objects and Properties

 1. Select the 2D Graphics - Fonts page.

-2. 2D Graphics Fonts allows you to configure the display of small, medium, and large fonts in your 2D Graphics window and apply an outline to the text to improve readability on changing map colors.
+2. 2D Graphics Fonts enables you to configure the display of small, medium, and large fonts in your 2D Graphics window and apply an outline to the text to improve readability on changing map colors.

 3. Select the 3D Graphics - Fonts page.